Chordian/sidfactory2/DEVELOPMENT.md

 - Are not publicly announced
 - Are not tested extensively
 - Are "beta" versions
-- Are automatically build from the current master branch
+- Are automatically built from the current master branch
 - Are not supported; if someone experiences issues with a nightly build, he/she could be asked to revert back to an official release.
 - Could have an out of date manual